gintel-as/gsp24-bigdata/README.md

 4. **Wait for All Containers to Set Up**:
     - The setup process will take a few minutes.
 Monitor the logs in the terminal to track the progress.

 Kibana will be available at http://localhost:5601 by default.
+Visit our [Kibana Guide](https://github.com/gintel-as/gsp24-bigdata/wiki/Kibana-Guide) for quick introduction to Kibana.

 The webapp will be available at http://localhost:4200 by default.
+Visit our [Web App Guide](https://github.com/gintel-as/gsp24-bigdata/wiki/Web-App-Guide) for more guidance.